stats285/stats285.github.io/assets/assignments/02/assignment2.md

-> `gcloud` provides useful commands to see the avaiable options for example
+> `gcloud` provides useful commands to see the avaiable options for example:
 > `gcloud compute machine-types list --zones us-west1-a`
+> lists all the machine types that are availbale in zone us-west1-a
+> The same infomation can be found online on [Google](https://cloud.google.com/compute/docs/machine-types)